Often the question that intrigues people that are planning for their PMP exam is: What does it take to get PMP certificate?

 - If you have worked on multiple projects at the same time, PMI expects you to report one of the projects only.

 - Talk to your previous managers that managed your projects about PMP exam, share your PMP application with them for the eventuality of PMI contacting them.

-PMP myth #13: One Below Proficient score will fail the exam
+PMP myth #13: One Below Target score will fail the exam

-Harvinder Singh of Deep Fried Brain Project studied results of 23 PMP students.
-You should check out his findings here.
+Harvinder Singh of the Deep Fried Brain Project studied the results of 23 PMP students.
+Check out his findings here.

 PMP myth #14: You need to choose the correct answer

 No, choose the BEST answer.
 You’ll get options that are partially correct, or correct under certain conditions but choose only the BEST answer for the given scenario in the question.

 One of the reasons that make PMP ‘hard’ is the fact that PMI includes partially correct answers.
 This means that based on the amount of preparation a candidate has undergone a different option looks like the right answer.

 This is why, it also makes sense to take as many mock tests as you can.
 You can figure the kind of question being asked and quickly choose the answer (search for ‘question type’ on this page to know how to identify different types of questions).

 PMP myth #15: You need at least X months to prepare for the exam